So, you want to make money blogging?

 And without further ado, let’s talk about the steps you need to take to be a full-on blogger.

-Step #1: Build Your Website
+Step #1: Start Your Blog

 The good news is, you hardly need any web development experience to accomplish this goal.
-In fact, I’m pretty confident that you can get a professional-looking site up and running in less than an hour.
+In fact, I’m pretty confident that you can get a professional-looking blog up and running in less than an hour.

 - Picking a profitable niche